 Tate made his return to TV in 2013 with the mystery series Deception and started portraying Brian Sanders on the drama series Hostages as well.
 He acted in 15 episodes of the latter series between 2013 and 2014.
 It starred Toni Collette and Dylan McDermott.
 Also in 2014, he played Mark Boudreau in 12 episodes of the Kiefer Sutherland action show 24: Live Another Day.
 The following year saw him play Graham Pennington in two episodes of the Golden Globe-nominated drama series Masters of Sex with Michael Sheen and Lizzy Caplan.

-Tate's latest credits include the historical comedy Elvis & Nixon (2016) with Kevin Spacey and Michael Shannon, the Oscar-winning drama Manchester by the Sea (2016) with Casey Affleck and Michelle Williams, the Emmy-winning drama series The Man in the High Castle, which he worked on for six episodes in 2016, and the drama 3 Generations (2017) with Elle Fanning, Susan Sarandon and Naomi Watts.
+Tate's latest credits include the historical comedy Elvis & Nixon (2016) with Kevin Spacey and Michael Shannon, the Oscar-winning drama Manchester by the Sea (2016) with Casey Affleck and Michelle Williams, the Emmy-winning drama series The Man in the High Castle, on which he appeared in six episodes in 2016, and the comedy/drama The Upside (2019) with Bryan Cranston and Kevin Hart.

 Of Irish descent, Tate is good friends with George Clooney, and in addition to Sandra Bullock and Jennifer Aniston, has been romantically linked to Lauren Graham and Corrine Kingsbury.
 Tate and Corrine, who was a writer on The Newsroom, were married between 2005 and 2008.